 If you have bangs, clip them back with a hairpin so they’re out of your face and you won’t have to worry about them getting in your way.
 I do not have bangs but I typically put my hair half-up, or half-down because for me that feels the most comfortable.
 Some girls prefer to put their hair in a sleek bun or a ponytail instead, but that is all up to you.
 Just make sure that your hair is swept back and out of your way.

 The tricky thing about wearing perfume is that you do not really know how strong your scent may be to other people.
 So always err on the side of “less”, if you aren’t sure how strong your scent is.

-DON’T: Test out new beauty products on a job interview.
+9. DON’T: Test out new beauty products during a job interview.

 As excited as I always am to try out newly purchased beauty items, I have to remind myself that there’s a time and a place for experimenting.